Bio

 Alexander's work is held in private and public collections worldwide, and has been featured in more than one hundred exhibitions, most recently in one-person shows at Spanierman Modern in New York, and David Findlay Jr Gallery in New York, and in numerous solo and group exhibitions and art fairs throughout the US and abroad, including shows in Cologne, Florence, Sao Paulo, Seattle, San Francisco, Santa Fe, Houston, Dallas, Atlanta, Miami, Baltimore, Philadelphia, and New York.

-An elected member of the American Abstract Artists group (established in 1936), Alexander has been awarded grants from the Pollock-Krasner Foundation and the Belin Foundation, studio residencies at PS1 Contemporary Art Center in New York, the Ballinglen Arts Foundation in Ireland, and Studio Art Centers International in Italy, as well as many public commissions.
+An elected member of the American Abstract Artists group (established in 1936), Alexander has been awarded grants from the Pollock-Krasner Foundation and the Belin Foundation, studio residencies at PS1 Contemporary Art Center in New York, the Ballinglen Arts Foundation in Ireland, and Studio Art Centers International in Italy, as well as numerous public commissions.

 He maintains a home and studio with his spouse, artist Laura Duerwald, in the hills of eastern Pennsylvania.